How to Keep Your Reusable Shopping Bags Clean and Safe to Use

 As we all know, both heat and moisture encourage the growth of mould that further develops into bacteria that cause diseases.
 Whether you air, hand, or machine wash your reusable bags, make sure to dry them out completely then find a temperature-controlled spot in your house to store them.
 This also means that you should never leave your unwashed reusable grocery bags unattended.
 It will only cause bacteria to multiply!

-You may also want to check out this quick video to know how to perfectly clean your favorite reusable bag: https://youtu.be/Rsw-ErFM2lc.
+You may also want to check out this quick video to know how to perfectly clean your favourite reusable bag: https://youtu.be/Rsw-ErFM2lc.

 P.S.
 When was the last time you cleaned your shopping bags? :D